Swimrun Paddles -

 You may have noticed that ship's propellers have rounded edges and outlines, without sharp edges or corners.
 The reason for this is that sharp edges or corners can induce tip vortex cavitation, where the forces generated at the sharp edge cause the formation of vapour-filled cavities (bubbles).
 Once cavities form, there is a loss of force on the surface.
 This means less propulsion!

-SO, the optimal outline shape for a swim paddle is smooth and rounded, NOT sharp corners with straight edges between the edges.
+SO, the optimal outline shape for a swim paddle is smooth and rounded, NOT sharp corners with straight edges.
+Take a look at my green Speedo paddles, below.

-WHEN LOOKING AT SWIMRUN PADDLES, REMEMBER THESE THREE IMPORTANT FEATURES.
+WHEN LOOKING AT SWIMRUN PADDLES, REMEMBER THESE FOUR IMPORTANT FEATURES.

 Swimrun Paddles - Running